By LK Wood IV · Published 2026-05-01 · Updated 2026-06-10 · 14 min read · St. Louis County, MO

 How do I back up these self-hosted services?

 Treat the data volumes (./immich-data, ./vw-data, ./nextcloud-data, etc.) as the backup target, not the containers.
 A weekly restic or borg job to a second disk plus an offsite copy (a small VPS, an encrypted Backblaze B2 bucket, or a friend’s homelab over Tailscale) covers the realistic failure modes.
+The automated off-site backups with restic guide has a complete working systemd service and retention policy.

 Is Tailscale really self-hosted?